Why work has failed us: Because companies aren’t sharing the profits

 Indeed, Smith says that though she has finally gotten a new job after many months of unemployment, she’s making less than what she was before.
 “It’s nothing catastrophic,” she assures me.
 “I’m hoping I get back up there soon.”

-According to Batt, a professor at the School of Industrial and Labor Relations at Cornell University, Smith’s lower earnings are an example of the impact this ownership structure has on workers’ wages.
+According to Batt, a professor at the School of Industrial and Labor Relations at Cornell University and co-author of the book Private Equity at Work: When Wall Street Manages Main Street, Smith’s lower earnings are an example of the impact this ownership structure has on workers’ wages.
 “People do not recover their age earnings profile over their lifetime,” she tells me, when they lose their job due to a bankruptcy.
 “It puts them on a lower trajectory.”

 Which is to say, private equity has both a direct and indirect impact on workers wages–whether it’s the way it stifles growth, or how bankruptcies halt impacted workers’ earnings, both present and future.
 Jim Baker of the watchdog organization Private Equity Stakeholder Project explains that this effect is not that surprising.
 The sorts of retailers that go through bankruptcy and liquidation, he says, “are predominantly the private equity-owned ones.”
 It’s a direct result of organizations that “haven’t had the resources to be able to invest in change [due to the] massive debt burden.”